HenBarper/holbertonschool-simple_shell/README.md

 A recreation of a shell with a basic Unix command-line interpretor.

 ## Description
-This shell takes in simple Unix commands and inliments them in the shell one command at a time.
+BENRON shell takes in simple Unix commands and inliments them in the shell one command at a time.
 After the command is typed the shell will execute the command and print the output to the terminal with a new commandline for another set of arguments.
 ## Usage
 All the files are to be compiled on an Ubuntu 14.04 LTS machine with: